cgad/train-scheduler/README.md

 This app uses Firebase to store and retrieve variables from a database.

 ### How to use
 Enter information in "Add Train" section with the specified format.
-Submit and view information in "Current Train Schedule".
+View added information in "Current Train Schedule".